 Sources of Passive Income

 Individual stocks can provide a passive income stream however stock selection means investors need to understand the business strategy, the financial statement and emotional strength of riding out the market volatility.
-Missing any of these 3 factors means capital loss will be inevitable.
+Missing any of these 3 factors will result in capital loss in the long run.
+Usually stocks that meet the passive investing approach are defensive stocks that has a reliable income stream rather than companies that are trying to conquer the world by betting all on one product.

 Stock’s passive income stream is the dividends.
 It is important to note that stockholder income and company earnings are not the same.
-The dividends declared is portion of the company earnings that is distributed to shareholders.
-Earnings retained will be hopefully reinvested in projects that generate returns above cost of capital.
+Company earnings is what the company made.
+Dividends are the portion of the company earnings that is distributed to shareholders.
+Value adding management will invest the retained earnings in projects that generate returns above cost of capital.

 Bank Cash Accounts and Mortgage Interest